alexbrenes999/alexbrenes999/README.md

 </p>
 <br />

-### Hi there 👋

-**alexbrenes999/alexbrenes999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# Hello!
+My name is Alex, it's nice to meet you!

+-A bit about me!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on creating a website for my clothing brand
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of Node.js
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with fortifying my JavaScript and learning Python
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 📫 You can reach me by email, alexbrenes2002@gmail.com , or my socials below.

+## Skills